BraadMartin/simple-graphql-api/readme.md

 	}

-If you as for any resources that don't exist, you'll also get back an `errors` key on the response object.
+If you pass an ID for any resource that doesn't exist, you'll also get back an `errors` key on the response object.
 This key will contain an array of any error messages that occured.
 For example:

 	/wp-json/graph/v1/any/?posts=1,13&post_fields=ID,post_title,post_content&comments=1,5&comment_fields=comment_ID,comment_content